nekrasovp/nekrasovp.github.io/content/openssl-ubuntu.md

 Title: Upgrading OpenSSL on Ubuntu 18.04
 Author: Nekrasov Pavel
 Date: 2019-02-05 15:00
-Category: blogging
+Category: Linux
 Tags: linux, ubuntu, openssl
 Slug: upgrading-openssl-ubuntu

 To avoid openssl and TLS version issue we will update openSSL on server and desktop version of Ubuntu 18.04

-We will download it manually, insall and make necessary file permission changes.
+We will download it manually, install and make necessary file permission changes.

 Let's begin with fetching the tarball from official site.
 ```bash